Muh-Hamza-99/unifolio/README.md

 2. **Is the payment upfront?** No, the payment isn't upfront.
 As soon as a client has given us information about themselves, the delivery duration countdown starts.
 When the client is completely satisfied with his/her result, only then will we accept a payment 😁.
 Please note that if the payment isn't delievered to us within 12 hours of completion, the portfolio services we provided to you will be **taken down/deleted**.

 3. **When will Unifolio start it's operations?** From July 1st till August 1st.
-Requests for portfolio websites are only acknowledged if sent on Sundays or Wednesdays.